vladcuevas/OpenCV-Labs/GrayImage/README.md

 ## How to run:

-1. Execute compile.bat
+1. Execute compile.ps1
-2. Execute run.bat
+2. Execute run.ps1 <image_filename.jpg> or full path

 Checkout the output.